FAQs about Construction Accounting CPE.

-There are no formal prerequisites.
-However, some advanced topics, such as DeFi accounting, smart contract auditing, or the detailed tax treatment of complex crypto transactions, may assume familiarity with general accounting, taxation, or finance concepts.
+There are no formal prerequisites required to enroll.
+However, some advanced topics, such as surety credit analysis, construction claims, and complex revenue recognition scenarios, may assume familiarity with general accounting, taxation, or finance concepts.

 Podcasts can deliver superior learning outcomes compared to live webinars and recorded webcasts.
 Audio-only formats reduce cognitive overload and "Zoom fatigue," allowing your brain to retain information better.
 Additionally, unlike live or in-person options, you can pause and replay complex blockchain and digital asset concepts as needed for comprehension.